evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 The battery has a gross capacity of 51kWh and a net capacity of 49kWh, meaning you have a 2kWh buffer for protection.
 (3,9%).
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

  The [WLTP range](../../../../guides/understandingrange/wltp) is 344 km (214 mi).
-The consumption is 14,2kWh/100km for the WLTP standard test.
+The consumption is 14.2kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 153kW.
 A full charge from 0 - 100% would take 63 minutes, while a more common scenario of 10-80% would take 24 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 56%, resulting in an actual charge speed, including time loss on 84kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 56%, resulting in an actual charge speed, including time loss, of 84kW.
 Each charge session would take 18 minutes and 15 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 11 hours and 7 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 28kWh/100km, 1000km will take 11 hours and 7 minutes.
 This trip will require eight charge session(s) charging from 3% to 62%.
 The total time lost for charging up the battery will be 167 minutes.

 ### Onboard charger